project-chip/connectedhomeip/docs/guides/nxp_rw61x_ota_software_update.md

 In our use case, the bootloader runs the application residing in the primary partition.
 In order to run the OTA update image, the bootloader will swap the content of the primary and the secondary partitions.
 This type of upgrade is called swap-move and is the default upgrade configured by MCUBoot.

-## OTA Software Update process for RW61x all-clusters application
+## OTA Software Update process for RW61x example application

 ### Flashing the bootloader